Skip to content

 VFX, or visual effects in 3D animation, is the process of creating various effects, such as explosions, fire, smoke, water simulations, creature animations, and more in computer-generated imagery (CGI).
 Applying VFX in 3D animation requires a combination of artistic skills, technical knowledge, and expertise in VFX software.
 VFX artists bring to life extraordinary or impossible scenarios that cannot be achieved practically.

-4 VFX Categories in 3D Animation
+4 Categories of VFX in 3D Animation

 Particle Simulation